 The Roman Republic, and later the early Empire, continuously expanded through conquest and was therefore continuously at war.
 To support this vast project every young Roman male citizen was required to serve in the military.
 Rome’s entire economy, political system, and culture was built around asymmetric warfare.
 Rome’s tactics were far superior to the tribal peoples it battled.
 While the Romans had many strategic failures, ultimately they conquered each piece of new territory.

 Sixteenth century Florence modeled itself on a flawed historical understanding of the Roman republic and attempted impossible conquests.
 The Florentines did not understand that Rome was a new thing in history; it was conquering tribal states with new tactics and incorporating them into its republic.
 Florence was a small republic surrounded by larger polities and alliances of polities, all using the roads built by Rome.
-The Florentine militia, organized by Machiavelli, was overwhelmed during the War of the League of Cambrai by a much larger and better supplied Papal army at Prato in 1512, in a battle that barely rates a footnote in most English-language histories.
-The Florentine Republic was overwhelmed with in that battle.
+The Florentine militia, organized by Machiavelli, was overwhelmed during the War of the League of Cambrai by a much larger and better supplied Papal army at Prato in 1512, in a battle that barely rates a footnote in most English-language histories and, with the Florentine militia, the Florentine Republic was also overwhelmed.

 Notes on Part 2

 “Militia, N.” OED Online.
 Oxford University Press.
 Accessed October 3, 2017.